About Twists Glass

 Mike and Sue demonstrating in the hot shop at the Chrysler Museum of Glass in Norfolk VA.

 Since 1981 I have been fascinated by glass in cane form.
-Originally this fascination stemmed from an antique filigree marble I won as a 9-year-old playing in the school playground.
+Originally this fascination stemmed from an antique filigree marble I won as a 9-year-old playing marbles at Primary School.

-As an apprentice at Wedgwood Glass starting in 1974, I became hooked on the creative journey this medium had to offer, every break I could be found trying to make my ideas turn real, some worked some did not, but I was learning.
+As a Wedgwood Glass apprentice, starting in June 1974, I became hooked on the creative journeys this medium had to offer, every break I could be found trying to make my ideas turn real.
+Some worked some did not, but I was learning how to manipulate glass, to make it do what I wanted.

 Twists Studio Glass was founded in 1998 by Mike and his wife Sue, using recycled 24% lead crystal.
 Mike had worked with this type of glass all his working life.
-It fitted in nicely with our designing and manufacturing as well as Twists Glass recycle, reuse, remake policy.
+It fitted in nicely with our designing and manufacturing as well as our recycle, reuse, remake policy.
 Caring for the environment involves implementing different work practices to reduce emissions without lowering our standard of manufacture.
 One such technique (see photo above) was demonstrated in 2017, at the Chrysler Museum of Glass hot shop in Norfolk, VA USA.
+I have demonstrated this technique that involves using only a glory hole and kiln, in front of students, lecturers, and collectors but no one ever seems to notice.

 I concentrated solely on cane working techniques.
-Whilst the rest of Britain worked in Swedish and Victorian styles, I was making Venetian filigree, now most of the studios in Britain are dabbling in cane work, a trend that I started many decades earlier, and without tutorial instruction from YouTube.
+Whilst the rest of Britain worked in Swedish and Victorian styles, I was making Venetian filigree, now most of the studios in Britain are dabbling in cane work.
+A trend I started many decades earlier, and without tutorial instruction from YouTube.

 Working in both industry and studio has given my work a very distinctive look, stylish and classy, with each piece made to museum quality.